-2 The discount rate used for termination valuations is a weighted average of the 10-year and 30-year U.S. Treasury yields where the weights are based on matching asset and liability durations as of the termination date.
+The discount rate used for termination valuations is a w eighted average of the 10-year and 30-year U.S. Treasury yields w here the weights are based on matching asset and liability durations as of the termination date.
 The discount rates used in the table are based on 20-year Treasury bonds, rounded to the nearest quarter percentage point, which is a good proxy for most plans.
-The 20-year Treasury yield was 2.00% on June 30, 2021, the valuation date.
+The 20-year Treasury yield w as 3.38% on June 30, 2022, the valuation date.